qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 This mod provides a new block called "Portal Helper".
 Use this block to create two identical frames, light it using flint and steel, a two-way portal (4 portal entities) will be generated.
 You cannot generate a cross-dimension portal or a portal that links to far places using the portal helper.
 To achieve that you need to use commands to edit the portal.

 ### Simple Examples
-Make a new (square) portal without having to build a frame: `/portal make_portal 1 1 minecraft:overworld shift 5`
+Make a new (square) portal without having to build a frame: `/portal make_portal 1 1 minecraft:overworld shift 5` (shift 5 means that the destination is 5 blocks ahead of the position of the portal)

 Make a nether portal entity unbreakable: `/portal set_portal_nbt {unbreakable:1b}`